Central Coast Grammar School

-The Central Coast Grammar School is an independent secular co-educational primary and secondary day school, located in Erina Heights on the Central Coast of New South Wales, Australia.
-The school provides a general education for approximately 1,250 students from Year K to Year 12; and is situated on a 17 ha campus.
+Central Coast Grammar School is an independent secular co-educational primary and secondary day school, located in Erina Heights on the Central Coast of New South Wales, Australia.
+The school provides a general education for approximately 1,315 students from Year K to Year 12; and is situated on a 17 ha campus.

 History

 The school was established in 1985, opening with 16 teachers and 185 students.
 It was the first school of its type on the Central Coast.
 It was expanded in the 1990s, incorporating buildings from the former Erina Hotel-Motel.

 Headmasters

-The following individuals have served as Headmasters of Central Coast Grammar School:
+The following individuals have served as headmasters of Central Coast Grammar School:

 Houses

-The five school houses are named after native Australian flora:
+The six school houses are named after native Australian flora: